AngryMaciek/angry-moran-simulator/documentation.md

 df = mp.simulate(1000)
 ```

+In case of the simulation in 2D each Birth-Death cycle consist of the following steps:
+1. Select an individual for reproduction (fitness-proportional selection)
+2. Out of its neigbours: select an individual to die (fitness-proportional selection)
+3. Copy the selected individual from (1) in place of the one from (2)
+4. Perform Transitions for each individual (in case `TransitionMatrix` was specified)
+5. Update Payoffs and Fitnesses

 Information which are stored in the dataframe's columns include:
 * per-sub-population sub-population's size
 * Entropy of the distribution of Strategies in the whole population